quicwg/base-drafts/draft-ietf-quic-transport.md

 is not established.
 To establish return reachability on the new path, a client MAY concurrently initiate path validation {{migrate-validate}} on the new path.

-If it has the opportunity, a client MAY probe for server reachability from a new local address using path validation {{migrate-validate}} prior to migrating the connection to it.
+If it has an opportunity, a client MAY probe for server reachability from a new local address using path validation {{migrate-validate}} prior to migrating the connection to the new local address.
 Failure of path validation simply means that the new local address is not usable for this connection.
 Failure to validate a path does not cause the connection to end unless there are no valid alternative paths available.

 A client migrating to a new local address SHOULD use a new connection ID for packets sent from that address, see {{migration-linkability}} for further